ten-protocol/go-ten/design/Soft_finality_guarantee.md

 The second is that the security of the funds on the bridge depends on the delay.
 If the delay is x Ethereum blocks, then an attacker must wait for x blocks until the deposit executes on Obscuro, and then perform a revert attack on Ethereum.
-Note that with PoS, if the delay is 64 blocks (2 epochs), then re-org is mostly a theoretical possibility.
+Note that with PoS, if the delay is 64 blocks (2 epochs), then re-org is mostly a theoretical possibility, because in practice it is prohibitively expensive for anyone.

 The subtlety of this approach is that it can transform Obscuro into a side-chain even though we roll up to Ethereum.